 Myths & Misconceptions About Exercise

-Clearly, we now know different, but, in an age where social media permits anyone to post almost anything, how can you know what is fact and what is fiction?
+But, in an age where social media permits anyone to post almost anything, how can you know what is fact and what is fiction?

 Myth 1: No Pain, No Gain

 Regular fitness activities will keep you fitter and more mobile.
 And yes, you need to push limits and overload your muscles to get stronger.
 BUT, insufficient rest and too much HIIT training, for example, does not allow your body to recover.
 Championship cyclist Mark Cavendish says, “The hard work is easy, but it takes courage to rest”.

 Truth: When in doubt, rest up and replace exercise with an extra hour in bed